manifold-systems/manifold/manifold-deps-parent/manifold-templates/README.md

 ### SparkTemplate Base Class

-Manifold provides base class `manifold.templates.sparkjava.SparkTemplate` for use with the `extends` directive in your templates (or, more commonly, you extend this class and add more of your own application functionality).
+Manifold provides base class `manifold.templates.rt.sparkjava.SparkTemplate` for use with the `extends` directive in your templates (or, more commonly, you extend this class and add more of your own application functionality).
 This class provides various convenience methods to get the HTTP `Request`, `Response`, etc. and it also automatically escapes all string content for HTML, to help prevent malicious user input from causing a security issue in your application.

-If you wish, you can output raw HTML in a template that extends `manifold.templates.sparkjava.SparkTemplate` using the `raw()` function:
+If you wish, you can output raw HTML in a template that extends `manifold.templates.rt.sparkjava.SparkTemplate` using the `raw()` function:

 ```jsp